-- \ Ada 95 Reference Manual, Ada 2005 Reference Manual, and Ada 2012 Reference Manual, which contain reference material for the several revisions of the Ada language standard. - \ GNAT Reference\Manual, which contains all reference material for the GNAT implementation of Ada. - \ Using the GNAT Programming Studio, which describes the GPS Integrated Development Environment. - \ GNAT Programming Studio Tutorial, which introduces the main GPS features through examples. - \ Debugging with GDB, for all details on the use of the GNU source-level debugger. - \ GNU Emacs Manual, for full information on the extensible editor and programming environment Emacs.
+- \ Ada 95 Reference Manual, Ada 2005 Reference Manual, and Ada 2012 Reference Manual, which contain reference material for the several revisions of the Ada language standard. - \ GNAT Reference\Manual, which contains all reference material for the GNAT implementation of Ada. - \ Using GNAT Studio, which describes the GNAT Studio Integrated Development Environment. - \ GNAT Studio Tutorial, which introduces the main GNAT Studio features through examples. - \ Debugging with GDB, for all details on the use of the GNU source-level debugger. - \ GNU Emacs Manual, for full information on the extensible editor and programming environment Emacs.